-An easy homemade pizza dough recipe that answers all the questions like making, shaping and freezing pizza dough.
+An easy homemade pizza dough recipe that answers all the questions like how to make, shape and freeze pizza dough.
+Makes the perfect pizza crust for easy cast iron skillet pizzas, spicy Buffalo chicken pizza and more.

 Grandma Jo (as her sisters called her) used to make a sheet pan pizza like the kind you’ll find in Rome.
 Her pizza was the stuff of memories.
 I can still taste it.
 She made the pizza in a huge sheet pan that my grandpa Dominic made at the steel mill where he worked.
 The pan fit the whole width and depth of her oven and that pizza fed our pretty large family.